 5. Practice.
 Practice.
 Practice.

 Whether you take the SAT or the ACT, you want to be ready.
-It’s time to practice.
+It’s time to do practice tests.
 You can use a testing center, a private tutor, or a book from library.
 Take the whole test, and take it more than once.
 This helps you learn strategies like when to skip and when to guess.
 It also helps you understand your own stamina.
 Do you fade after the fourth section?
 Should you bring 3 protein bars instead of a yogurt?
 What works best?
 Know before you go in there.

 6. Set a day, any day.